Relintai/pandemonium_engine_docs/about/troubleshooting.md

 ------------------------------------------------------------------------------------------------------------

 This is usually caused by forgetting to specify a filter for non-resource files in the Export dialog.
-By default, Godot will only include actual *resources* into the PCK file.
+By default, Pandemonium will only include actual *resources* into the PCK file.
 Some files commonly used, such as JSON files, are not considered resources.
 For example, if you load `test.json` in the exported project, you need to specify `*.json` in the non-resource export filter.
 See